rggstudio/family-circle-app/familycircledocumentation.md

 ## 6. UI/UX Design

 **User Interface:**
-- The design follows a mobile-first approach, optimized for web browsers on mobile devices.
+- The design follows a mobile-first approach, optimized for mobile devices.
 - **Key Elements:**
   - Clean and intuitive dashboards for users and admins.
   - Easy navigation through the family feed, calendar, messaging, and media sections.